ananya-ayasi/2022_IBM_Code_Challenge_Wildfire-Detection-and-Burn-Severity-Analysis/README.md

 4. Folium- A python library to create several types of leaflet maps.
 5. Selenium- An open-source tool that automates web browsers.
 6. PIL- Python Image library for dealing with images
+7. OpenCV- for real-time Computer Vision
-7. SMTP- Python module for sending emails using Simple Mail Transfer Protocol
+8. SMTP- Python module for sending emails using Simple Mail Transfer Protocol